 It’s not often that such a triptych presents itself, and it’s unheard of in the pantheon of LEGO Star Wars to have the combined release of three dovetailed sets that aren’t linked to a current Star Wars movie release.
-Yet in this Winter wave of LEGO Star Wars sets that is exactly what we have, in the form of the previously announced 72570 Obi-Wan’s Hut and Luke’s Landspeeder , plus the freshly revealed 75265 T-16 Skyhopper vs Bantha Microfighters (all due out on January 1st, 2010).
+Yet in this Winter wave of LEGO Star Wars sets that is exactly what we have, in the form of the previously announced 72570 Obi-Wan’s Hut and 75271 Luke Skywalker’s Landspeeder , plus the freshly revealed 75265 T-16 Skyhopper vs Bantha Microfighters (all due out on January 1st, 2010).

 While this triple set of Tatooine builds does include a couple of rehashes, the inclusion of two icons of the Star Wars galaxy is exciting.

 First and foremost is 72570 Obi-Wan’s Hut, the first – and last – of the Jedi hermitages.
 There was a period of my life when I could watch the Original Trilogy and call out “I’ve visited X” or “I’ve been to Y” and “When I went to Z…” but my roadtrip of nostaglia always hits a speed bump whenever I watch the Special Edition version of A New Hope.